Northern pygmy owl: Distribution and habitat

 The northern pygmy owl is native to Canada, the United States, and Mexico.
 Their habitat includes temperate, subtropical and tropical moist forest, savanna, and wetlands.

 In Oregon and Washington they are known to nest and forage in the center of dense, continuous forests, near streams.
 An example of their habitat is Forest Park in Portland, Oregon, USA.
 Their breeding habitat includes open to semi-open woodlands of foothills and mountains in western North America.

+As the Pygmy-owl inhabits both pure coniferous forests and forests with a mixture of conifers and deciduous trees, they may be negatively affected by modern forestry.
+This is predicted due to their dependence on mature forest for hunting, and dependence on cavities for nesting, roosting, and caching prey in the winter.

 Behavior

 Males will regularly perch at the top of the tallest available conifer trees to issue their territorial call, making them somewhat ventriloquistic in sloped landscapes, and causing distress and confusion among observers on the ground hoping to get a glimpse.
 They are incredibly hard to spot because of their size and color.

+Unlike other owls, Northern Pygmy owls are not silent flyers.
+When they fly, their wings make a buzzing or whirring sound.

 Breeding

 They usually nest in a tree cavity and will often use old woodpecker holes.
 The female lays 2–7 eggs, typically 4–6.
 Nest tree species may include Douglas fir, western redcedar, western hemlock and red alder.
 Early in the breeding cycle males establish and defend a territory of perhaps 250 hectares (about 1 sq. mi.).

 During the breeding cycle the female incubates the eggs, broods the young and guards the nest.
 The male hunts, making food deliveries approximately every 2 hours.
 The male must feed his mate, the young (typically 5) and himself.
 The male hunts from dawn to dusk as the young near fledging, and during the first weeks after they leave the nest.
+Fledging is synchronous, meaning that all nestlings leave the nest within a short period of time.

 The young leave the nest (fledge) by making an initial flight that may be a short hop to a nearby branch, or an explosive burst into an adjacent tree where they land by grasping whatever branch is first contacted, sometimes clinging upside-down.
 Owls at this stage are sometimes called "branchers" for their clinging, dangling and climbing behaviors.
 The second day after fledging, the young gradually climb and fly upward into the forest canopy, where they spend their first few weeks, at times perched "shoulder-to-shoulder" with their siblings, begging for food.

 Despite many statements in popular literature, no reliable information exists on the seasonal movements of this species.
 It is not known whether these pygmy-owls maintain the same territory or same mate year to year, though these questions are being investigated.
 Dispersal of young and influences on their mortality are also poorly known, though barred owls and spotted owls are known to prey on pygmy owls.